-Localization support in Windows 10 is pretty good with most part of the operating system and windows platform supporting user-defined locale settings.
+Localization support in Windows 10 is pretty good with most parts of the operating system and Windows platform supporting user-defined locale settings.
 By installing a language pack, you can change the interface language everywhere in Windows — except in the BitLocker Device Encryption pre-boot environment.

 When booting your device in such a setup you’ll be prompted with the following screen: